tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 *   User model testing (ETA: Dec)
 *   Aligned design with approvals on this doc (ETA: End of Dec)
 *   Demonstrable working prototype with checked in test or model (ETA: End of Dec)

+## Alternatives Considered

+### Batch-level Callbacks

+**Support batch-level Callbacks by making it so that one `step` is one batch on every worker**

+With this mental model, every time `Model.train_function` is called, it schedules one batch to execute on each worker.
+This means that if there are `W` workers, passing `steps_per_epoch=100` will actually run `100 * W` batches of training, with each worker seeing `100` batches.

+**Pros:**

+- Batch-level `Callback`s can be supported with this approach.
+We can sync every step, and we can rely on the `steps_per_execution` parameter to ensure that the step time is large enough so that this syncing is not prohibitively expensive.

+**Cons:**

+- Users need to be aware of how many workers are in their cluster when setting `steps_per_epoch`.
+Setting `steps_per_epoch=100` will actually run `100 * W` training batches, which could be confusing to users.
+Halving the number of workers, without changing any code, would also halve the amount of training performed.

+If we go with Option (1), we should disallow batch-level `Callback`s, since in this case `ParameterServerStrategy` with batch-level `Callback`s will always be slower than training on a single machine.

+If we go with Option (2) we should support batch-level `Callback`s, but we will use existing logic in `CallbackList` to detect when batch-level `Callback`s are passed, and only incur the performance penalty of syncing workers each batch when the user has passed batch-level `Callback`s (for context, none of Keras's built-in `Callbacks` other than the `ProgressBar` will incur this penalty).
+This logic was originally put in place to ensure that TPU async mode was only blocked when needed, and applies equally well to `ParameterServerStrategy` without significant modifications.
+We will also re-use existing logic to log a warning to the user when their batch-level `Callback`s are causing a significant slowdown in training time.
+This logic also resides in the `CallbackList` object.

+**Asynchronous Callbacks**

+If we wanted to support batch-level `Callback`s with the `step` mental model Option 1 above, we could alternatively introduce a new concept to `Model.fit` of "asynchronous callbacks".
+An asynchronous `Callback` wouldn't block until its results were ready, instead we would schedule all batches upfront, and then send the results of the batches to the asynchronous `Callback` when the `Coordinator` determines that the batch has finished executing.

+**Pros:**

+- This allows for a form of batch-level `Callback`s that doesn't need to block.
+It would work with either mental model of `steps` outlined above.
+It would work well for certain tasks such as `Checkpointing`.

+**Cons:**

+- Asynchronous `Callback`s would be limited in what they could do.
+Any changes that an asynchronous object makes to a `tf.Variable` (such as the `learning_rate`) would not take effect until the next epoch, since all of the batches were already scheduled before the `Callback` executes.
+- This would require a separate code path in `Model.fit`, since the order in which functions are scheduled and `Callback`s are executed would be different in this approach.
+- It's not clear how we should handle it when a user passes a mix of synchronous and asynchronous `Callback`s (for instance, if the user passes in one of our existing built-in `Callback`s in addition to an asynchronous `Callback`).

+Asynchronous `Callback`s might be worth exploring in a future extension to the functionality of `Model.fit` + `ParameterServerStrategy` integration, but should likely be out-of-scope for the initial design.